Vyral/base-template/_posts/2024-11-08-how-early-should-i-prepare-my-home-before-selling.md

 {% include excerpt.html %}

-As we approach the end of the year, I often hear homeowners asking, "Sarita, I want to sell my house next year.
-Should I wait until spring?"
+As we approach the end of the year, I often hear homeowners asking, “Sarita, I want to sell my house next year.
+Should I wait until spring?”

 My answer? **Call me now, and let’s strategize.**